yuzhou42/homemade_stereo_obstacle_detection/README.md

 # homemade_stereo_obstacle_detection
-Do the obstacle detection work with a stereo camera made by two logic cameras
+Obstacle detection with a stereo camera made with two logic cameras.